AdForcer/AdForcer/README.md

 - 🌱 I’m currently learning python (I know c++ basics, yay)
 - 📫 You cant reach me, sry mate, I don't think you need tho
 - 😄 Pronouns: anarcho-capitalism 📈🤝🏴💛
 - ⚡ Fun fact: Diseases are a deception of pharmaceutical companies, your body punishes you for your mistake
+- AdForcer.space !
 ```
  _______  ______   _______  _______  _______  _______  _______  _______
 (  ___  )(  __  \ (  ____ \(  ___  )(  ____ )(  ____ \(  ____ \(  ____ )